daveadams/upcoming-www/README.md

 You can see the contributed INSTALL.md for quick and dirty setup, however an Ansible playbook is coming (this will likely be in a separate repo, referenced by the [upcoming meta-project](https://github.com/upcoming/upcoming))

 ## Contributor Notes
-We happy to take pull requests, although things are quite unstable at the moment.
+We are happy to take pull requests, although things are quite unstable at the moment.
 Worth noting, the code is *not* PEP8 compliant.
 Specific differences:
-* We use 2 spaces for indenting (:set expandtab tabstop=2 shiftwidth=2 tabstop=2)
+* 2 spaces for indenting (:set expandtab tabstop=2 shiftwidth=2 tabstop=2)
 * imports are alphabetized, from has extra spaces to align package names
-* 2-linebreaks used for methods
+* double-linebreaks used for methods
 * ### is used to denote sections, # is used for comments

 ## License